 Feelings happen.
 We can learn to stay better connected to our children so their emergency signal doesn’t go off, and we can learn to shift tension into laughter when we see it brewing, but our children are still going to have times when they need to have a big cry or tantrum.

 The more we ask our child to “keep it together” at home and in public, the more the tension bottles up inside them.
 The more we can find the time and space within ourselves to listen to our child’s feelings of upset at home, the fewer bottled up feelings they’ll carry along with them on every excursion.
-Over time, they can become far less easily triggered in public.
+Over time, they can become far less easily triggered into tantrums in public.

 So the next time your child “loses it” at home, practice staying close and supportive while your child tantrums the frustration away.
 These moments, which are some of the hardest in parenting, are what strengthen our parent-child bond.